Peak fall foliage aerial view in Hocking Hills Ohio in October

 October Events Near Hocking Hills

 Grandma Gatewood’s Fall Colors Hike — A ranger-led hike at Old Man’s Cave honoring Emma “Grandma” Gatewood, the first woman to thru-hike the Appalachian Trail solo.
-A good one if you want a guided fall foliage experience with some history attached.

 Hocking Hills Craft Show Fall Fest — Local artisans, fall food, and a relaxed afternoon in the hills.
-Good for a slower day between hikes.

 Circleville Pumpkin Show (about 1 hour away) — One of Ohio’s oldest festivals, usually the third week of October.
 Worth the drive if you have kids in the group.